FAQs: The Quarter System

 How does the quarter system affect summer employment?

-Our fall on-campus interviewing program is held in August before classes begin.
-This schedule allows students to focus on securing their second-year summer employment before classes begin.
+The Chicago Law Interview Program is held in August before classes begin.
+This schedule allows students to focus on securing their second-year summer employment before classes start.

 What do UChicago students think about the quarter system?